HOME • SEARCH • EMAIL • ABOUT

 Studies

-Anti-inflammatory / Phytochemicals: Methanol extract study of D esculenta exhibited significant dose-dependent inhibition of carrageenan-induced edema and supports its folkloric use in inflammation.
+Anti-inflammatory / Phytochemicals: Study evaluated a defatted methanol extract of D esculenta for anti-inflammatory properties in an animal model using Wistar rats.
+Study used cotton thread method in measuring hind paw edema and granuloma tissue formation in rats.
+Results showed significant dose-dependent inhibition of carrageenan-induced edema and supports its folkloric use in inflammation.
 Phytochemical screening yielded saponins, diosgenin, ß-sitosterol, stigmasterol, cardiac glycosides, fat and starch.
 (1)

 Antioxidant: